 - Bake for 22 – 24 minutes.
 Check with toothpick for doneness.

 Just to let you know, I have only tried using Honeyville Blanched Almond Flour in this recipe, as well as the others I have.
 So, I don’t know if another almond flour will work as well or not.
 I just know that the Honeyville works great.

 Until later, here’s to…Living better, easily!™

-PPPS – I am linking this post to Slightly Indulgent Tuesdays at Simply Sugar and Gluten Free.
+PPS – I am linking this post to Slightly Indulgent Tuesdays at Simply Sugar and Gluten Free.

-PPPPPS – Also linking to March Muffin Madness from Shirley at gfe – gluten free easily.
+PPPS – Also linking to March Muffin Madness from Shirley at gfe – gluten free easily.
 (She’s fab!)